Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals: Abstract

 \section{Abstract}

-We compute the type (maximum linearization) of the well partial order of bounded lower sets in $\mathbb{N}^m$, ordered under inclusion, and find it is $\omega^{\omega^{m-1}}$; we give two proofs of this statement.
+We compute the type (maximum linearization) of the well partial order of bounded lower sets in $\mathbb{N}^m$, ordered under inclusion, and find it is $\omega^{\omega^{m-1}}$.
 Moreover we compute the type of the set of all lower sets in $\mathbb{N}^m$, a topic studied by Aschenbrenner and Pong in \cite{AP}, and find that it is equal to

-As a consequence we deduce corresponding bounds on sequences of monomial ideals.
+As a consequence we deduce corresponding lower bounds on effectively given sequences of lower sets and effectively given sequences of monomial ideals in $F[X,Y]$ where $F$ is a field.